ossobv/proxmove/README.rst

       --skip-disks          do the move, but skip copying of the disks; implies --skip-start
-      --skip-start          do the move, but do not start the new instance
+      --skip-start          do the move, but do not start the new instance --ssh-ciphers CIPHERS
+                            comma separated list of ssh -c ciphers to prefer, (aes128-gcm@openssh.com is supposed to be fast if you have aes on your cpu); set to "-" to use ssh defaults

     debug arguments:
       --debug               enables extra debug logging